Armwood High School: Athletics

 In 2011, Armwood won the class 6A state championship game, but was stripped of the title after both the Hawks and their opponent, Miami Central High School, were determined to have used ineligible players.
 The FHSAA subsequently vacated the title completely, leaving 2011 without a 6A champ.

 The Collegiate Academy

-Starting with the 2013–2014 school year Armwood High School will be home to The Collegiate Academy at Armwood High School.
-According to the school district's website The Academy provides students with an opportunity to earn an Associate of Arts degree (A.A.) through Hillsborough Community College in addition to their high school diploma.
-The students will take college courses, free of cost (including textbooks), during the school day.
-The Academy will not only provide academic preparation but also other types of “college knowledge”, such as self-management of study routines and preparation for assessments; handling the pace and expectations of college courses, and strategic use of resources such as college advisers and ambassadors from local college campuses.
+Starting with the 2013–2014 school year, Armwood High School has been home to the Collegiate Academy at Armwood High School.
+The Academy provides students with an opportunity to earn an Associate of Arts degree (A.A.) through Hillsborough Community College in addition to their high school diploma.
+The students take college courses, free of cost (including textbooks), during the school day.
+The Academy provides academic preparation and other types of “college knowledge,” such as self-management of study routines and preparation for assessments, handling the pace and expectations of college courses, and strategic use of resources such as college advisers and ambassadors from local college campuses.